UHvibe/UHvibe.github.io/index.md

 ### Milestone 1
 Milestone 1 started on November 7, 2017 and ended on November 22, 2017.

-The goal of the milestone was to create mockup pages of our app.
+The goal of this milestone was to create mockup pages of our app.

 Mockup Pages include:
 * Landing Page